MAS2502 : Introduction to Computing and Problem Solving

 Teaching Rationale And Relationship

 Lectures are used for the delivery of theory and explanation of methods, illustrated with examples, and for giving general feedback on marked work.
 Practicals are used to help the students to develop their programming skills but also afford an opportunity to develop the students’ abilities at applying the theory to solving problems.
-Office hours provide an opportunity for more direct contact between individual students and the lecturer.
+Office hours (two per week) provide an opportunity for more direct contact between individual students and the lecturer: a typical student might spend a total of one or two hours over the course of the module, either individually or as part of a group.

 The format of resits will be determined by the Board of Examiners